fanpu/website/_posts/2023-06-09-advanced-operating-systems-course-review.markdown

-This is especially so if you consider that many advisors already have trouble meeting their own Ph.D. students for an hour a week, whereas in this case the course staff dedicated half an hour every two weeks for every single group in the class (there were around 10), which was true dedication.
+This is especially so if you consider that many advisors already have trouble meeting their own Ph.D. students for an hour a week, whereas in this case the course staff dedicated half an hour every two weeks for every single group in the class (there were around 10), which I thought was some real dedication.
 I will admit that I did not live up to my end of the bargain by spending as much time on the project as I would have wanted to (compared to when I took 15-410).
-This is due to a combination of high workloads from other classes, the fact that we faced a few unexpected issues when working on the project that forced us to return to the drawing boards several times, and how it was hard to get everyone's schedules aligned to work on things as my project partners were also very busy with their own research.
+One could always give excuses for anything so you don't have to listen to mine, but if I had to reflect on it, it was due to a combination of high workloads from other classes, the fact that this was not the highest priority for the members in our group (my project partners were both quite busy with their own research and I was busy with other classes), and some unexpected obstacles in our project that forced us back to the drawing boards a few times (our project interim report was drastically different from our initial proposal).

+## Fantastic Course Staff
+Phil is a really good lecturer.
+He is very clear, the class pacing is great, and the lecture slides are polished.
+He is very approachable and respectful towards students, and puts in great effort to give a good and satisfying answer to every question.

+Feedback for projects is prompt (there was no feedback for the paper summaries), and the midterms were graded fairly quickly.

+Overall it is clear that the class is pedagogically mature and has benefited from many rounds of feedback during past iterations.
+It is rich in content, is accessible and yet challenging to students from a wide range of backgrounds, and will prepare one well for building systems in the future, be it in academia or industry.

+# Our Course Project, and Reflections
-Our course project was on automatic optimal scheduling of data in dynamic neural networks over heterogeneous GPUs for inference tasks in a pipeline-parallelism fashion.
+Our course project was on the automated optimal scheduling of data in dynamic neural networks over heterogeneous GPUs for inference tasks in a pipeline-parallelism fashion.
 This means that when a model is too large to fit on a single GPU but instead has to be distributed across multiple GPUs, we aim to solve the problem